QuickSilver Pro vs Azure OpenAI Service

 )FAQ

 When AAD auth, Private Link, Sentinel logging, or Microsoft Compliance Manager mappings are non-negotiable.
-Also when you need closed-model capabilities (vision, real-time audio, DALL-E, the Assistants API) or when GPT-4 measurably beats DeepSeek V3 on your evals.
+Also when you need closed-model capabilities (real-time audio, DALL-E, the Assistants API) or when GPT-4 measurably beats DeepSeek V4 on your evals.
 QuickSilver Pro is for the chat / coding / RAG slice where open-source matches.

-On the four direct quality maps: GPT-4o-mini→V4 Flash is ~73% cheaper on output.
-GPT-4o→V3 is ~16x cheaper on output. o3-mini→V4 Pro is ~6x cheaper on output. o1→R1 is ~30x cheaper on output.
+On the direct quality maps: GPT-4o-mini→V4 Flash is ~63% lower on output. o3-mini→V4 Pro is ~6× lower on output.
 Real-world bills typically land at 10–20% of Azure OpenAI for traffic that re-routes cleanly to open-source.

 QuickSilver Pro infrastructure is hosted on dedicated bare-metal in Europe (OVH) with US edge.
 Region pinning is available on teams plans for data-residency requirements.
 For full Azure-region-locked inference with sovereign-cloud controls, Azure OpenAI is the right tool.